 Key Takeaways

-• Opt for lightweight, gel-like textures that won’t leave skin feeling greasy
+- Opt for lightweight, gel-like textures that won’t leave skin feeling greasy.y

-• Look for hydrating ingredients like hyaluronic acid and glycerin, plus oil-regulating niacinamide
+- Look for hydrating ingredients like hyaluronic acid and glycerin, as well as oil-regulating niacinamide.

-• Avoid heavy, occlusive moisturizers with butters and waxes
+- Avoid heavy, occlusive Best Moisturizer for Oily Skin Dermatologist-Recommended with butters and waxes

 Understanding Oily Skin: Causes and Characteristics

-Oily skin is when your body makes too much sebum, the natural oils.
+Oily skin occurs when your skin produces excessive sebum, the natural oils.
 This can make your skin look shiny and greasy.
-It also makes pores bigger and can cause more acne2.
-Knowing why your skin is oily is key to keeping it healthy and balanced.
+It also makes pores bigger and can cause more acne.
+Understanding why your skin is oily is crucial to maintaining its health and balance.

 Signs of Oily Skin

 People with oily skin often notice their skin looks shiny, especially on the T-zone.
-They might also see bigger pores and makeup that doesn’t last long3.
-But, the right skincare can help manage these issues.
+They might also see bigger pores and makeup that doesn’t last long.
+But the right skincare can help manage these issues.

 Common Triggers for Excess Oil Production

-Many things can make your skin produce more oil.
-Hormonal changes, the weather, and what you eat are big ones23.
-Knowing these can help you control your oil production better.
+Several factors contribute to our skin producing more sebum, also known as oil.
+Hormonal changes, the weather, and what you eat are big ones.
+Knowing these can help you better control your oil production

 The Role of Sebaceous Glands

 The sebaceous glands make sebum all over your skin.
-If you have oily skin, these glands work too hard, making too much oil3.
-Things like your genes, hormones, and some skin conditions can make these glands more active.
+If you have oily skin, these glands work too hard, producing excessive oil.
+Factors such as our genes, hormones, and certain medical conditions can cause glands to become more active.

 “Oily skin is a common skin type characterized by an overproduction of sebum, the natural oils produced by the body’s sebaceous glands.” – Dermatologist, Dr. Emily Newsom